Flutterwave/React-Native/README.md

 If the `options` property on [PayWithFlutterwave](#paywithflutterwaveprops-interface) changes, the next time your customer taps on the button, a new payment will be initialized, regardless of whether the previous transaction was successful or not.

-Keep in mind that you cannot use the same transaction reference for two different payments.
-Make sure you generate a new transaction reference before allowing your customer start a new payment.
+Kindly note that you cannot use the same transaction reference for two different payments.
+Make sure you generate a new transaction reference before allowing your customer to start a new payment.

 ## Usage